fguillen/RubyInFantasyGames/ColorPalette/README.md

 # Color Palette

-Simple game made with [Ruby in Fantasy](https://github.com/fguillen/fantasy).
+Simple project made with [Ruby in Fantasy](https://github.com/fguillen/fantasy).

 This is not a game but a demonstration of the Color palette